Few answers to US-Russia riddle after Paris crisis talks – DW – 02/18/2025

 Researcher Pierre Haroche said it wasn't the first time Macron has gone it alone on foreign policy issues in Europe.

-"It's normal that it starts with an informal discussion, but it will also be a EU discussion," Haroche explained.
+"It's normal that it starts with an informal discussion, but it will also be an EU discussion," Haroche explained.

 EU foreign ministers are expected to meet next Monday in Brussels for bloc-wide coordination.